 MOLLY WOOD: Clearly there is tech transfer and knowledge transfer and value in the work itself.
 And also it seems like there must be some extrapolations from a business lens about how to make do with limited resources, right?
 This is the situation that nonprofits are always in, but many businesses are too.
 I wonder if you can talk about what learnings you’ve gotten.

 JUAN LAVISTA FERRES: I think in general, a lot of the problems that we work with nonprofits are problems that could be working, like you said, in multiple industries.
 When we see the same problem being asked by multiple organizations, we try to focus on those projects.
 And let me give you a great example of that.
 That is our disaster assessment tools.
 Whenever there is a natural disaster, a lot of organizations need to have an understanding of what is happening on the ground.
 How many people were affected?
 Where are those people affected?
-And when we talked to multiple organizations, like from UN agencies to the international organization of migration, to American Red Cross, to different Red Crosses across the world, everybody was looking for something like that.
+And when we talked to multiple organizations, like from UN agencies to the International Organization for Migration, to American Red Cross, to different Red Crosses across the world, everybody was looking for something like that.
 That’s why we decided to say, hey, this is going to be a pillar for us.
 This is going to be an area of investment.
 Let’s build tools.
 So we’re not just at the beginning, we are going to help you do these disaster assessment maps, but ideally we will give you the tools so you can do it yourself.
 And that’s an area that for us has been an area of priority.
 So we work with these organizations on the ground and we provide them with these disaster assessment AI models to generate disaster assessment maps.

 MOLLY WOOD: One of the central tenets of doing good is also mitigating harm or avoiding harm.
 I want to ask you about AI responsibility and how you define and think about responsible AI.

 JUAN LAVISTA FERRES: Responsible AI is at the core of the projects we do.
 And this is also a place where I think Microsoft was much ahead of other organizations.
 And this is, for the last five years, we have our Office of Responsible AI.
 We have Natasha Crampton, who’s our Chief Responsible AI Officer, does an amazing job and has an amazing team try to help us, not just us, but multiple teams across Microsoft and even influence the industry in many ways on how we can use AI in a responsible way.
 So for every project we have, it goes through a responsible AI process to try to make sure that we mitigate as much as possible any potential harms from these models.
 When we’re working with, for example, people that are losing their voice through degenerative diseases like ALS.
 When you work with them, you realize that their tone of voice that eventually they will lose.
 And, eventually, they will use machines to speak.
 But the tone of voice is critical to their identity.
 It’s very important.
 And thanks to AI, thanks to generative AI models today, you can clone a person’s voice and you can use a machine that will speak on your same tone of voice, which is a game changer for people that suffer from these diseases.
 But at the same time, you can use the same technology to clone someone else’s voice and do scams.
 And that is also happening today.
-So, and of course, if you want to use some of this technology, Microsoft is really restrictive in that technology for good reasons, because that technology could be used for bad purposes, particularly scamming.
+Of course, if you want to use some of this technology, Microsoft is really restrictive in that technology for good reasons, because that technology could be used for bad purposes, particularly scamming.

 MOLLY WOOD: In your book, you talk about how AI can better analyze data without human bias and remedy pattern recognition deficits, which also seems key to sort of imagining these unintended consequences.
 Can you give us some examples of how that works?